 b.
 The word ‘normally’ is apt; the converse to ‘normally’ is presumably exceptional circumstances - which would justify departure from this guidance;

 c.
-Words in a judgment should not be elevated to the status of a test set down in an Act of Parliament (see Merabello Ch 75, where Megarry J said, at 91, 'Words in a judgment must be construed in relation to the subject-matter of the case in question, and not as if they were Acts of Parliament.').
+Words in a judgment should not be elevated to the status of a test set down in an Act of Parliament.
+In Merabello Ch 75, Megarry J said, at 91, 'Words in a judgment must be construed in relation to the subject-matter of the case in question, and not as if they were Acts of Parliament.').
+In BTI 2014 LLC v Sequana S.A.
+EWCA Civ 112 , David Richards LJ (with whom Longmore LJ and Henderson LJ agreed) said, at paragraph 220 'Judicial statements should never be treated and construed as if they were statutes.'
 The common law discourages an unduly dogmatic and inflexible approach to phrases used in judgments.
 The perceived mischief which the Condition is designed to meet, must always be kept in mind.

 90. By way of illustrative example:

 a. in Sangha, a finding that an ratepayer was not sufficiently prompt following a delay of 16.5 months (3.9.04 to 23.1.06), was not overturned in the High Court (paragraphs 37-38);

 b. in Chuckwu, the High Court held that a finding that the ratepayer had not acted sufficiently promptly following a delay of 15-16 months (23 January 2013 to May 2014), was not susceptible to challenge (paragraph 21);

 c. in Sleekmade, delay of 15 months (6.11.12. to 18.2.14) was held by the High Court to be ‘not … remotely prompt.’